Orientation data for coherent sheaves on the local projective plane: Background

 \cccblue{Since $M(n)$ is flat over $Mod_{A^n}$}, from (\ref{equ4}) we know that $R\mathcal{H}om_{Mod_{A^n}\otimes A^n}(M(n), M(n))$ can be computed using a \cccblue{relative} free bimodule resolution of $O_{Mod_{A^n}}\otimes A^n$. $A^n$'s are all isomorphic to each other, we omit $n$ in the following paragraph.
-Since $A$ is the Jacobi algebra of a quiver algebra with potential, $A$ has the following bimodule resolution \cite{Gin}:
+Since $A$ is the Jacobi algebra of a quiver algebra with potential and A is Calabi-Yau \cite{Gin}, $A$ has the following bimodule resolution \cite{Gin}:

 where $R\simeq e_0\mathbb{C}\oplus e_1\mathbb{C}\oplus e_2\mathbb{C}$, and $E\simeq \mathbb{C}Q_1$, where $Q_1$ is the set of arrows of $Q$.
 Here the $( )^*$ is the bimodule dual defined by $Hom(\_, A\otimes_R A)$.
 In particular, if we take the bimodule structure of $A\otimes_R A$ to be the outer bimodule structure, i.e. $a(b'\otimes b'')c=(ab')\otimes (b''c)$, then $(A\otimes_R A)^*$ is isomorphic as a bimodule to $A\otimes_R A$ with the inner bimodule structure, i.e. $a(b'\otimes b'')c=(b'c)\otimes (ab'')$, for any $b', b'', a, c\in A$.